OpenTrons/pycnc/README.md

 ## Executable scripts

 Executable scripts live in ./bin.
-Nowhere else!

-Make sure to run:

-	chmod +x <filename>
+You'll also need to add them to the scripts array inside of setup.py.

+If you want to run Python code on the command line, add the following line to the top of the file:

+	#!/usr/bin/env python

+You can then import your module packages and use them like normal.

-To ensure that all the script files are executable.
+On the command line, run `chmod +x <filename>` to ensure that all the script files are executable.